lgatto/pancakes/pancakes.md

 3. Now get the pan really hot, then turn the heat down to medium and, to start with, do a test pancake to see if you're using the correct amount of batter.
 I find 2 tbsp is about right for an 18cm/7in pan.
 It's also helpful if you spoon the batter into a ladle so it can be poured into the hot pan in one go.
 As soon as the batter hits the hot pan, tip it around from side to side to get the base evenly coated with batter.
 It should take only half a minute or so to cook; you can lift the edge with a palette knife to see if it's tinged gold as it should be.
 Flip the pancake over with a pan slice or palette knife - the other side will need a few seconds only - then simply slide it out of the pan onto a plate.
 4. Stack the pancakes as you make them between sheets of greaseproof paper on a plate fitted over simmering water, to keep them warm while you make the rest.
 5. To serve, sprinkle each pancake with freshly squeezed lemon juice and caster sugar, fold in half, then in half again to form triangles, or else simply roll them up.
 Serve sprinkled with a little more sugar and lemon juice and extra sections of lemon.

+## Tips

+- Delicous with nutella and cold milk!